Kristina01111000/lavendersite/README.md

-stopped the store, disconnected from paypal send update and invoice for the rest of the year -> done email her again in 2 weeks
+stopped the store, disconnected from paypal send update and invoice for the rest of the year -> done
-- Switch admin email to temp so idon;t get so many emails?
-- need to get rid of cart button on headder

 - changed meeting to the 19th at 11:00 -> set up the chromebook before then